UNDERSTANDING AUTHORITARIANISM

 SECTIONS

 We have worked out several conference sections to cluster papers.
 Sub-topics are to be adapted and reshuffled regarding the papers received, of course, but we hope that the overview below underlines our comprehensive range of topics we want to address at this conference.
+(Note that this list is not exhaustive and that we do welcome papers related to autocracy and democracy on topics not listed below.)

 Theory, Methods & Critical Perspectives